aagarwal32/usf-mobile-robotics/README.md

 ## Lab 3 - Bug0 Algorithm

 ### Objective
-This lab implements the bug0 algorithm to navigate the robot to a specified goal.
+This lab implements bug 0, a search algorithm that navigates the robot to a specified goal.
 It utilizes the onboard camera to identify the goal and LiDAR scanner for wall-avoidance.
 If the camera detects the goal, it will perform straight line motion towards it.
 If blocked by an obstacle, it will perform wall-avoidance until the goal is visible again.

 <p align="center">
 <img width="424" alt="image" src="https://github.com/aagarwal32/usf-mobile-robotics/assets/152243328/1d2c4b84-5293-4b3b-9826-35698c4e3f65">